 The Internal Audit Division of the Company reports to the Board of Directors and the Audit Committee for its functions and to the representative executive officers for its administration.
 In addition, by ensuring a direct reporting line from the Audit Committee to the Internal Audit Division, we strengthen the monitoring and check and balance functions the Company exerts over the representative executive officers and representative directors of the Group companies.

 To guide the formulation of plans for internal auditing, the Internal Audit Division of the Company formulates the Annual Internal Audit Basic Plan of the Company and the Group, including the Group’s annual policies, the targets of auditing, and key items and secures approval of the Board of Directors after discussion with the Audit Committee.

 The internal audit division of each Group company formulates its Annual Internal Audit Basic Plan based on the business management policies of the Internal Audit Division of the Company and secures the approval of the respective board of directors.

 The internal audit divisions at the Company and Group companies conduct audits based on the Annual Internal Audit Basic Plan.

 The results of internal audits of the Company are reported to the Board of Directors, the Audit Committee, and representative executive officers.
-The results of internal audits of Group companies are reported to their respective boards of directors and auditors as well as the Company.
+The results of internal audits of Group companies are reported to their respective boards of directors and Audit Committee as well as the Company.